-- Communicate and collaborate with interdisciplinary healthcare partners in providing care to a diverse population of patients and families. - Demonstrate problem solving skills while utilizing resources to apply best practices to deliver safe and effective care. - Demonstrate understanding of and apply evidence based practice in rendering ethical, competent and culturally sensitive care across the lifespan to all patients.
+- Communicate and collaborate with interdisciplinary healthcare partners in providing care to a diverse population of patients and families. - Demonstrate problem solving skills while utilizing resources to apply best practices to deliver safe and effective care. - Demonstrate application of evidence based practice in rendering ethical, competent and culturally sensitive care across the lifespan to all patients.